federicomariamassari/udacity-rsend/projects/p2/p2-go-chase-it.md

 ## Code Logic

 The RQt (ROS Qt "cute" framework) graph for the project appears in Figure 5.
-To reproduce the same, run below commands in an additional terminal instance, then once inside the GUI set "Nodes/Topics (all)", "Group" equal to 1 (to nest Namespace boxes once), and unhide `/tf` (Transformation Tree).
+To reproduce the same, run below commands in an additional terminal instance:

 ```bash
 source devel/setup.bash
 rosrun rqt_graph rqt_graph
 ```

+Then, once inside the GUI, set "Nodes/Topics (all)", "Group" equal to 1 (to nest Namespace boxes once), and unhide `/tf` (Transformation Tree).

-__Figure 5: RQT Graph__
+__Figure 5: RQt Graph__
 ![RQt Graph](./img/img4.png)

 # Resources